Bercio/Monte-Ventoso/README.md

 ## Building

-Cmake required; Downloand the repo and in the top-level directory ran `cmake && make app && qtgrafica/app`
+Cmake required; Downloand the repo and in the top-level directory run `cmake && make app && qtgrafica/app`